Friendshao/Friendshao.github.io/docs/publist.md

-0. M. Soares-Santos, *et al.*, [First measurement of the Hubble constant from a dark standard siren using the Dark Energy Survey galaxies and the LIGO/Virgo binary-black-hole merger GW170814](https://arxiv.org/abs/1901.01540), arXiv:1901.01540
+0. M. Soares-Santos, *et al.*, [First measurement of the Hubble constant from a dark standard siren using the Dark Energy Survey galaxies and the LIGO/Virgo binary-black-hole merger GW170814](https://arxiv.org/abs/1901.01540), *Astrophys.
+J. Lett.* (accepted), arXiv:1901.01540

 0. B.P.
-Abbott, *et al.*,  [Searches for continuous gravitational waves from fifteen supernova remnants and Fomalhaut b with Advanced LIGO](https://arxiv.org/abs/1812.11656), arXiv:1812.11656
+Abbott, *et al.*,  [Searches for continuous gravitational waves from fifteen supernova remnants and Fomalhaut b with Advanced LIGO](https://arxiv.org/abs/1812.11656), *Astrophys.
+J.* (accepted), arXiv:1812.11656

 0. B.P.
 Abbott, *et al.*,  [GWTC-1: A gravitational-wave transient catalog of compact binary mergers observed by LIGO and Virgo during the first and